mlaursen/react-md/packages/icon/README.md

 </tr>
 <tr>
 <td><code>rmd-icon-material-icons-class(include-font-size)</code></td>
-<td>Creats the material-icons css class if hosting material icons locally instead of using the
+<td>Creates the material-icons css class if hosting material icons locally instead of using the
-google fonts service.
+Google fonts service.
 By default, this will not include the font-size size you <i>should</i> be using the <code>FontIcon</code> component from react-md which adds the correct font-size.
 <h5>Parameters</h5>
 <table>